tetherless-world/ontology-engineering/docs/ontology_development.md

 *When submitting assignments, your ontologies must pass all hygiene checks.*

 You can view details about the hygiene test runs on the project [CircleCI page](https://app.circleci.com/pipelines/github/tetherless-world/ontology-engineering).
+To have permissions to view the project CI page, you will need to sign up for CircleCI using the same GitHub account that is used for this class.